RedHatProductSecurity/rapidast/operator/README.md

 ### Install via Operator Lifecycle Manager (OLM)
 If your cluster has OLM installed, you can use it to install and manage the RapiDAST operator.
 You can follow the installation instructions [here](https://github.com/operator-framework/operator-lifecycle-manager/blob/master/doc/install/install.md).
 If you're running on an OpenShift cluster, you likely have this installed by default.

+Install the operator by adding the following CatalogSource and Subscription resources to your cluster.
 #### Add CatalogSource
+Create a catalog source in a file `catalogsource.yaml` with the following contents.
+Update the value for namespace as required.

 ```yaml
 apiVersion: operators.coreos.com/v1alpha1
 kind: CatalogSource